kanovotn/blogApp/README.md

 source env/bin/activate
 ```

 Run the project locally using the instructions below.
-By default Django application starts in development mode with
+By default Django application starts in production mode with
 following settings:

 | | Debug mode | Database |